 Liquidated damages, arbitration or litigation elections, seller representations and warranties, repair or compliance holdbacks, wire-fraud protocols, and clear document delivery timelines.
 Each clause should tie to concrete remedies if something is missing or wrong.

-Which title policy features should you insist on?
+Which title policy features should you insist on for a luxury Rancho Santa Fe estate?

 ALTA extended coverage with tailored endorsements for vehicular and utility access, encroachments, and covenants.
 You also want exceptions removed or insured around private road maintenance, shared driveways, and recorded trail or equestrian easements.